lexruee/useful-gnome-shell-extensions/README.md

 Purpose:

- - Add a category-based menu for applications.
+ - Adds a category-based menu for applications.

 Links: